 DR. BECK: So she doesn’t know about Luna?

 ERLAND: No. I mean, sure, she knows that she exists.
-But she probably thinks she’s a daughter of a woman I’m dating - or several daughters, as she only saw her two or three times and each time a few years apart.
+But she probably thinks she’s a daughter of a woman I’m dating.
 I never told her the true nature of my arrangement.

 DR. BECK: I’m more interested to hear why you didn’t tell her the false nature of the arrangement.
 I mean, following your philosophy, wouldn’t it make more sense to make her also believe Luna is your daughter, and give her the joy of being a grandmother just like you gave Luna joy of having a father?